 That being said, a topper can’t turn back time.
 If you’re considering a topper to help out an older, uncomfortable mattress, you won’t feel much of an improvement.
 Unfortunately, for a sunken-in or otherwise worn-out mattress, it might be time to bite the bullet and purchase a new mattress.
 On the bright side, a mattress topper in conjunction with a new mattress can bring a heightened level of comfort and prolong the life of the new mattress.

-Why a Mattress Topper can be Especially Important for Side Sleepers
+Why the Best Mattress Topper for Side Sleepers can be Especially Important

 A side sleep position is preferred by many people and can offer several benefits, such as reduced snoring and heartburn relief.
 But even with these advantages, side sleepers can experience pressure or other types of aches and pains.